cakephp/migrations/docs/en/upgrading-to-builtin-backend.rst

 Rolling Back
 ------------

-If you need to revert to legacy tables after upgrading:
+If you need to revert to phinx tables after upgrading:

 1. Set ``'legacyTables' => true`` in your configuration.
 2. Your old ``phinxlog`` tables still exist (truncated but not dropped).